ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     ![UrBackup server Settings Clients list](images/g041/urbackup_server_settings_clients_list.webp "UrBackup server Settings Clients list")

-    When unfolded, you will get a list of active clients organized in groups.
+    When unfolded, you get a list of active clients organized in groups.
 In this case, there is only the `Default` group, where UrBackup puts all clients by default.
 Notice how `k3sagent01` has an `*` next to its name.
 The UrBackup documentation does not explain the meaning of this mark.

-2. If you click on the `k3sagent01` client, you will get into the `Settings` page for that client:
+2. If you click on the `k3sagent01` client, you get into the `Settings` page for that client:

     ![Client k3sagent01 Settings File Backups tab](images/g041/urbackup_server_settings_client_k3sagent01_file_bkp.webp "Client k3sagent01 Settings File Backups tab")